Centuries (song): Media usage and live performances

 On September 10, 2014, ESPN announced "Centuries" as a promotional song for its coverage of the inaugural College Football Playoff.
 The song was featured across promotions for the event throughout the 2014 college football season, and during coverage of the semi-final and national championship games.
 In a January 2015 interview with FoxSports.com, the band apologized for ESPN's overexposure of the song; it was estimated that across its coverage of the two semi-final bowls, along with the National Championship game, that "Centuries" had been played a total of 45 times.

 Fall Out Boy performed "Centuries" live for the first time on Jimmy Kimmel Live! on September 17, 2014.
 They next played on The Ellen DeGeneres Show with Suzanne Vega as a special guest on October 29, 2014.

 "Centuries" was used by WWE as the official theme song for Friday Night SmackDown's 15th anniversary show.
 "Centuries" was also performed at the 2015 NHL All-Star game at Nationwide Arena, Columbus, Ohio in between periods.
 On April 5, 2015, the band performed "Centuries" as part of pre-game festivities at Wrigley Field in their hometown of Chicago for the opening game of the 2015 Major League Baseball season; the performance was televised by ESPN2 as part of its coverage.
 "Centuries" was performed at the 2015 MTV Movie Awards on April 12, 2015.
 "Centuries" was also used for an intro video of the 2015 Chicago White Sox season home games and Calgary Flames playoff home games.

-"Centuries" was used by Apple during the pre-keynote for WWDC 2015.